-To keep up with the fast pace of change, web design professionals everywhere need to be constantly aware of what is current, what is outdated, and what is fresh on the horizon of cutting edge.
+To keep up with the fast pace of change, web design professionals everywhere need to be constantly aware of what is current, outdated, and fresh on the horizon of cutting edge.
 The following four trends in e-commerce web design should be the most popular trending items that all professionals within the industry should be aware of in the new year:

 For years now, the idea of “less is better” has dominated the e-commerce web design landscape.
-The idea of artistic integrity and flashy attention grabbers in web page layout has given way to simplified and more user-design elements.
+The idea of artistic integrity and flashy attention grabbers in web page layout has simplified and more user-design elements.
 That trend appears ready to continue … sort of in 2017.
 Lately, the idea of semi-flat design appears to be gaining in popularity.
-Semi-flat is the use of subtle images and slight design additions to feature some depth and visual appeal to an otherwise minimalist web design.
-More and more the field of web design is taking on some similarities from the fashion industry, where what’s old is new again.
-It’s the circle of web design life apparently.
+Semi-flat uses subtle images and slight design additions to feature depth and visual appeal to an otherwise minimalist web design.
+More and more the field of web design is taking on some similarities from the fashion industry, where what’s old is new.
+It’s the circle of web design life.

 Consumers like to bond with the companies they do business with.
-They like to know that the company they are buying from shares some sort of background, history, or culture with them.
+They like to know that the company they buy from shares some background, history, or culture with them.
 They might like to share some form of social responsibility or maybe it’s a common passion.
 It could be literally anything that just speaks to people for some unknown reason.
 One way of bonding with your customers in this way is through storytelling.
 Don’t be afraid to use an “About Us” section on your website for a little more than an organisational chart with a contact form and mailing address.
-Tell the buying public who you are, what you are all about, and why you do it.
-Storytelling also provides your with a way of separating itself from the herd of comparable products and services.
+Tell the buying public who you are, what you are, and why you do it.
+Storytelling also provides your with a way of separating yourself from the herd of comparable products and services.

 Pixel Fish is a team of dedicated e-commerce web design professionals.
 Contact us today for more information on our design and digital marketing services.